 To catch you up to speed, when Katie was very young, I took the initiative to help her illnesses by focusing more on a healthy diet than medicine for everything.
-We’d met with specialists and doctors to help with her asthma, food allergies, upset stomach, reoccurring ear infections, etc. They all seemed to band-aid the issue rather than getting to the root of the problem, that would leave her struggling her whole life with these issues.
-It seemed like they wanted to prescribe medicine to temporarily treat the problem when it got bad, rather than ultimately fix the underlying problem.
+We’d met with specialists and doctors to help with her asthma, food allergies, upset stomach, reoccurring ear infections, etc. It seemed like they wanted to prescribe medicine to temporarily treat the problem when it got bad, rather than ultimately fix the underlying problem.

 With lots of studying, researching, and prayer, I came to understand that if I wanted to truly help Katie’s health, our family had to change our diet from eating mostly a processed food diet (at the time I didn’t know how processed it really was!) to eating mostly whole foods.
 I also learned that people do this all the time to reverse their disease or improve their overall well-being.
 Am I late to the game on this???
 I never knew…I am so inspired….

-So, Katie.
 At the age of 3, I began implementing changes in her diet.
 After each change, I’d observe to see if it helped or not.
 Sure enough, after roughly a year of making changes, I felt like we’d gotten her health under control with food.
-Not only did she look healthier, her stomach didn’t hurt, her asthma attacks were very controlled and occurred less often, and she no longer had food allergies.
+Not only did she look healthier, her stomach didn’t hurt, her asthma attacks were very controlled and occurred less often, had a much stronger immune system, and she no longer had food allergies.

 Here is what stands out as the best things we did to turn around Katie’s health:

 - Completely eliminated processed food.
 No dairy (inflammation), no meat, and definitely no added sugars.
 A 100% plant diet.